-As the winner of the 2019 Mission Possible Award, Ada Jenkins Center is receiving $10,000 USD and $50,000 worth of pro bono Accenture consulting to implement Lifetick, an online goal-setting software platform.
+As the winner of the 2019 Mission Possible Award, Ada Jenkins Center received $10,000 USD and $50,000 worth of pro bono Accenture consulting.

 As winners of Apparo’s 2020 Mission Possible Award, A Better World will receive $50,000 of pro bono consulting and $10,000 in cash from Accenture for the selection and implementation of a new data management system.

 Apparo welcomed participants and kicked off the 2021 season of the Mission Possible Award program on Friday, January 22nd.